 ‘I have no idea how people cope with nerves on the test day.
-The previous night I could not sleep and it was hard for my brain to function at 7AM in the morning.
+The previous night I could not sleep and it was hard for my brain to function at 7am in the morning.
 And of course the result is worse than I anticipated.
-How did you do it?’ — from a troubled IELTS blog reader.
+How can I do better?’ — message from a troubled IELTS Blog reader.

-Rise and shine
+1. Rise and shine

 What you really need to do is to tune yourself to an ‘exam condition’ that allows your brain and senses to be at their best at a particular time of the day.
-If your IELTS test starts at eight in the morning, do the practice test(s) at the same time the day before.
-Do just enough sport so you can shake off some of your stress and sleep soundly the night before the test.
-Schedule ahead when should you have a cup of tea or coffee, and don’t go for a big breakfast so you won’t feel sleepy in the exam hall.
+If your IELTS test starts at eight in the morning, do your practice tests at the same time for several days before.
+This way your body and mind will be accustomed to functioning well at this time of day.

 Keep your concentration